angr/pyvex/README.md

 ## Build

-For now, pyvex is tricky to build.
-First, valgrind needs to be compiled with fPIC:
+For now, pyvex requires valgrind to be compiled with fPIC:

 	mkdir ~/valgrind
 	cd ~/valgrind